EigenPro/EigenPro/README.md

-### 2. Libri speach Extracted Features on single GPU
+### 2. Libri speech Extracted Features on single GPU

 We used **10 million samples** with **d = 1024** for **one epoch** for two versions of EigenPro and FALKON.
 All of these experiments were run on a **single V100** GPU.
 The maximum RAM available for this experiment was 300GB, which was not sufficient for FALKON with more than 128K centers.
 The features are extracted using an acoustic model (a VGG+BLSTM architecture in [[7]](#References)) to align the length of audio and text.